rupe120/cookiecutter-pypackage/README.md

 A tool for creating skeleton Python project, built with popular develop tools and conform to best practice.
 The packages are setup to deploy to AWS CodeArtifact.

-The template system used is [CookieCutter].
+The template system used is [Cookiecutter].

 [![CI Status](https://github.com/innovativeSol/innovative-pip-cookiecutter-pypackage/actions/workflows/release.yml/badge.svg)](https://github.com/innovativeSol/innovative-pip-cookiecutter-pypackage)